 For more information about tax benefits, please visit the Internal Revenue Service website at:

 All University of Missouri System universities enforce the same course reassessment policy.
-Each regular-length course is charged to a student’s bill at full cost, no matter when in the semester the course is added.
+Each regular fall/spring 16-week course is charged to a student’s bill at full cost, no matter when in the semester the course is added.
 If a student drops a regular length course, the refund will vary depending on when in the semester the course is dropped.
 Reassessment dates are as follows:

 - After halfway point of class: no refund

 For additional information about the reassessment policy, please reach out to a university cashier’s office.
 As dates may differ slightly on each campus, students should refer to the specific university Academic calendar information for each semester which can be found on each university’s respective registrar’s office webpage.